bkuhn/talks/LinuxCollaborationSummit-2012/compliance.markdown

 + Confidentiality is something violators ask for.

+# Why Keep Doing Enforcement?

+# Why Keep Doing Enforcement?

++ It's very simple:
+    + an unenforced GPL is the ISC license.
+    + If the world prefers ISC, they will switch to it.

++ When no software developers are left who want to enforce GPL &hellip;
+    + I'll of course stop.

 # More Info / Talk License

 + URLs / Social Networking / Email: